Aquaculture: History

-The word aquaculture appeared in an 1855 newspaper article in reference to the harvesting of ice.
-It also appeared in descriptions of the terrestrial agricultural practise of sub-irrigation in the late 19th century before becoming associated primarily with the cultivation of aquatic plant and animal species.
+The word "aquaculture" appeared in an 1855 newspaper article in reference to the harvesting of ice.
+It also appeared in descriptions of the terrestrial agricultural practise of sub-irrigation in the late-19th century before becoming associated primarily with the cultivation of aquatic plant- and animal-species.
+(The Oxford English Dictionary records the common modern usage of "aquaculture" from 1887;

+and that of "aquiculture" from 1867.)

 In 1859, Stephen Ainsworth of West Bloomfield, New York, began experiments with brook trout.
 By 1864, Seth Green had established a commercial fish-hatching operation at Caledonia Springs, near Rochester, New York.
-By 1866, with the involvement of Dr. W. W. Fletcher of Concord, Massachusetts, artificial fish hatcheries were underway in both Canada and the United States.
+By 1866, with the involvement of W. W. Fletcher of Concord, Massachusetts, artificial fish-hatcheries operated both in both Canada and in the United States.
 When the Dildo Island fish hatchery opened in Newfoundland in 1889, it was the largest and most advanced in the world.
-The word aquaculture was used in descriptions of the hatcheries experiments with cod and lobster in 1890.
+The word "aquaculture" was used in descriptions of the hatcheries experiments with cod and lobster in 1890.

-By the 1920s, the American Fish Culture Company of Carolina, Rhode Island, founded in the 1870s was one of the leading producers of trout.
-During the 1940s, they had perfected the method of manipulating the day and night cycle of fish so that they could be artificially spawned year around.
+By the 1920s, the American Fish Culture Company of Carolina, Rhode Island, founded in the 1870s, was one of the leading producers of trout.
+During the 1940s, they perfected the method of manipulating the day- and night-cycle of fish so that they could be artificially spawned year-round.

 Californians harvested wild kelp and attempted to manage supply around 1900, later labeling it a wartime resource.